Doula and Birth Photography Services

 Prenatal Support Includes:

-A. Providing either informational handouts in binder form AND/OR a copy of “Preparing For Birth,” a journal full of information, discussion points, and positive affirmations.
+A. Providing either informational handouts in binder form AND/OR a copy of “Preparing For Birth,” a journal full of information, discussion points, and positive affirmations, depending on package.
 These resources can be used both as a guide for your doula appointments and for couples to grow together during their pregnancy as they talk through their desires and priorities.

 B: Providing evidence-based information to you and answering any pertinent questions you may have about pregnancy, labor, and childbirth, as necessary.
 If any questions require an answer outside the scope of a doula, I will direct you to ask your medical care provider.